Chaste/cellml/README.md

 However, since they are of more general utility they have now been collected into their own location.

-We have included most of the cardiac electrophysiology models that are available at <http://models.cellml.org/electrophysiology> as of around January 2011.
+We have included most of the cardiac electrophysiology models that were available at <http://models.cellml.org/electrophysiology> as of around January 2011, and added a few others as they have been released.

-these are then categorised into three categories:
+The models were then categorised into three categories:
- 1. Working models are in the subfolder 'cellml' (not all reproduce original paper, but they don't crash solvers!)
+ 1. Working models are in the subfolder 'cellml' (not all reproduce original papers, but they don't crash solvers!)

 These are included in the `master` branch.
 To use these files within your code, you may just clone this repository.